 Educational Opportunity Center.
-This community outreach service focuses on first-generation, low-income individuals.
+The Educational Opportunity Center is a community outreach service that focuses on first-generation, low-income individuals.
 The center offers vocational testing and guidance as well as assistance in application for admission, scholarships, and financial assistance at a postsecondary institution suited to a particular individual's needs.
 Services are free, partially funded by the U.S. Department of Education.
 The center has a main office at 1000 East Apache Blvd., Suite 118, in Tempe and satellite offices around Maricopa County.

-For more information, call 480/894-8451, or access the Web site at www.asu.edu/studentlife/eoc.
+For more information, call 480/894-8451, or access the Web site at asu.edu/studentaffairs/mss/eoc.